New Day In Day Out festival opens like a bizarro Capitol Hill Block Party, weathering COVID cancellations

 There were no crowded streets.
 No hot pavement baking under the summer sun or fighting through a densely packed city block to catch a glimpse at the headliner, which sounds a little gnarly anyway in the age of the mask mandate.

-Day In Day Out, the new festival from the team behind Capitol Hill Block Party, opened Saturday with similar sounds we’ve come to expect from the beloved bash in the heart of Seattle’s liveliest nightlife district.
+Day In Day Out, the new festival from the team behind Capitol Hill Block Party, opened Saturday with sounds similar to what we’ve come to expect from the beloved bash in the heart of Seattle’s liveliest nightlife district.
 But the laid-back vibe at the fledgling fest at Seattle Center couldn’t have been more different.

-I encountered just one couple navigating love’s turbulence while steeped in the aromas of hair product and energy drink.

 In a sense, the more intimate, two-day fest, which continues Sunday afternoon, felt like Block Party without the hassles of Block Party, where a frenetic, stage-hopping pace is part of the appeal.
 Throughout most of the day, fans were divided among Day In Day Out’s three sections — a VIP terrace atop the Fisher Pavilion, a 21-plus beer garden below and an all-ages area in front of the stage — leaving plenty of room to stretch out on the lawn near the festival’s lone stage.